 The term will continue to focus on the children's skills of sequencing, letter formation and good sentence writing.

-In PE we will continue to develop our skills of balance through gymnastics, and music will be lots of fun as we will be looking at music genres that have a weather theme.
+In PE we will continue to develop our skills of balance through gymnastics, and music will be lots of fun as we will be looking at music genres that have a floral and growth theme.

 A few reminders for this half term

 PE for this term (Febraury - March) has changed and will be held on a Wednesday and a Thursday.
 Please can you ensure that your child's PE kit is clearly labelled and left in school over the half term.

 In Beech Class we will be providing a variety of creative homework opportunities for you to enjoy with your child.
 In addition, I will continue to provide a piece of either English or Maths homework each Friday to support your child's learning for that week.
 Any homework should be returned to school by the following Wednesday.

 Please can you remind your child that they must complete their own homework as I often link this to activities the following week.